erikwijmans/erikwijmans.github.io/content/publication/megaverse.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = []
+publication_types = [1]

 # Publication name and optional abbreviated version.
-publication = "European Conference on Computer Vision (ECCV)" acceptance = "Acceptance: 1361 out of 5025 submissions = 27%"
+publication = "International Conference on Machine Learning (ICML)" acceptance = "1184 out of 5513 submissions = 21%"
-conf_year = "2020"
+conf_year = "2021"
 oral = ""
 awards = ""
 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "We introduce a learning-based approach for room navigation using semantic maps.
-Our proposed architecture learns to predict top-down belief maps of regions that lie beyond the agent’s field of view while modeling architectural and stylistic regularities in houses.
-First, we train a model to generate amodal semantic top-down maps indicating beliefs of location, size, and shape of rooms by learning the underlying architectural patterns in houses.
-Next, we use these maps to predict a point that lies in the target room and train a policy to navigate to the point.
-We empirically demonstrate that by predicting semantic maps, the model learns common correlations found in houses and generalizes to novel environments.
-We also demonstrate that reducing the task of room navigation to point navigation improves the performance further.
-We will make our code publicly available and hope our work paves the way for further research in this space." abstract_short = ""
+abstract = "We present Megaverse, a new 3D simulation platform for reinforcement learning and embodied AI research.
+The efficient design of our engine enables physics-based simulation with high-dimensional egocentric observations at more than 1,000,000 actions per second on a single 8-GPU node.
+Megaverse is up to 70x faster than DeepMind Lab in fully-shaded 3D scenes with interactive objects.
+We achieve this high simulation performance by leveraging batched simulation, thereby taking full advantage of the massive parallelism of modern GPUs.
+We use Megaverse to build a new benchmark that consists of several single-agent and multi-agent tasks covering a variety of cognitive challenges.
+We evaluate model-free RL on this benchmark to provide baselines and facilitate future research." abstract_short = ""

 # Featured image thumbnail (optional)